RumeelHussainbnb/CoreDAODocs/docs/Node/overview.md

 ---
-sidebar_label: Overview of Core DAO Nodes
+sidebar_label: Overview of Nodes Running on Core Chain
 hide_table_of_contents: false
 sidebar_position: 2
 ---

-# Nodes in the Core DAO Ecosystem
+# Nodes in the Core Chain Ecosystem
 ---

-In the Core DAO ecosystem, the robustness, security, and decentralization of the network are upheld by the nodes operated by community participants.
+In the Core Chain ecosystem, the robustness, security, and decentralization of the network are upheld by the nodes operated by community participants.
 These nodes facilitate various functions, from transaction validation to block propagation, ensuring the network's overall health and efficiency.
 Depending on your goals, there are different node configurations possible on the Core network.
 If you haven't already started the Core Chain node, please review the documentation for [Running a Local Validator Node](./validator/running-validator.md) before proceeding with different configurations.

 * If you want to be part of the governance of the Core Nework: